-If your school or organization is starting an online fundraising campaign, you may be wondering about the benefits of using our merchant accounts vs. DoJiggy Payments.
-What are the benefits and fees associated with both of these options?
+If your school or organization is starting an online fundraising campaign, you may be wondering about the benefits of using our merchant accounts, DoJiggy Payments or PayPal.
+What are the benefits and fees associated with these options?
 How do you choose which is the better option for your organization?
 What if you already have a PayPal account – should you just use that?

 For organizations processing credit card payments for only a few months each year, DoJiggy Payments is most often your best choice.
 With DoJiggy Payments, the fee structure is simple.
 You are charged a flat-rate percentage of each sale plus a $.30 transaction fee.
 There are no ongoing or monthly fees or minimums.